Tencent/BqLog/README.md

     bq::string take_snapshot(bool use_gmt_time) const;
 ```
 Sometimes, certain special features require outputting the last part of the logs, which can be done using the snapshot feature.
-To enable this feature, you need to call the enable_snapshot() method on the log object and set the maximum buffer size in bytes.
+To enable this feature, you first need to activate the snapshot in the log configuration and set the maximum buffer size, in bytes.
+Additionally, you need to specify the log levels and categories to be filtered for the snapshot (optional).
+For detailed configuration, please refer to [Snapshot Configuration](#snapshot).
 When a snapshot is needed, calling take_snapshot() will return the formatted string containing the most recent log entries stored in the snapshot buffer.
 In C++, the type is `bq::string`, which can be implicitly converted to `std::string`.

 #### Decoding Binary Log Files